 Company governance; transparency: consultations

-The government has published three consultations on the governance of companies, on which comments are invited by 3 February 2021: Improving the quality and value of financial information on the UK companies register; Powers of the registrar; Implementing the ban on corporate directors.
+The government has published three consultations on the governance of companies, on which comments are invited by 3 February 2021.
 The key proposals are:

-Querying power consultation: Companies House would have new powers to query information received, to be exercised on a risk-based approach.
-The consultation also explores strengthening powers to close various loopholes and remove information from the companies register.
+Querying power consultation: Companies House would have new powers to query information, to be exercised on a risk-based approach.

 Corporate directors’ consultation: It is proposed that corporate directors will be prohibited unless their own boards comprise all natural persons, and those natural persons have their identities verified.